Skip to navigation Skip to content

 • the date of lodgement of a claim for an Australian payment in Hungary to be used as the date of lodgement in Australia (Article 20.2), and

-• the date of lodgement of a claim for Hungarian old age pension to be used as the date of lodgement of a claim for Australian Age Pension if:
+• the date of lodgement of a claim for Hungarian Old age pension to be used as the date of lodgement of a claim for Australian Age pension (Article 20.3) if:

-• the customer declares periods of residence in Australia on the Hungarian claim and
+• the person declares periods of residence in Australia at the time of claiming the Hungarian payment

-• the Australian claim is received in Centrelink International Services (CIS) within 12 months of the date of lodgement of the Hungarian claim
+• the Australian Component Institution receives the claim for the corresponding Australian pension within 12 months of the date of lodgement of the Hungarian claim

 Qualification/Totalisation